simeononsecurity/simeononsecurity.ch/content/articles/top-10-essential-tools-for-building-your-own-pc/index.en.md

 * Mechanical vs. Membrane Keyboards: Mechanical keyboards offer a tactile typing experience and are durable, while membrane keyboards are quieter and more affordable.
 * Wired vs. Wireless: Wired keyboards and mice provide a reliable connection and eliminate the need for batteries, while wireless options offer flexibility and a clutter-free workspace.

-> Tip: Consider investing in a keyboard and mouse combo that offers a seamless and coordinated experience.
+> Tip: Consider investing in a keyboard and mouse combo that offers a smooth and coordinated experience.

 Remember, a good keyboard and mouse can greatly enhance your productivity and overall comfort when using your PC.